neo-project/docs/en-us/node/api/getassetstate.md

-# Getassetstate Method
+# getassetstate Method

-Query the asset information, based on the specified asset number.
+Queries the asset information, based on the specified asset number.

 ## Parameter Description